Cranq-io/cranq-tutorials/prototypes/blockchain/nftport/api v0/nft transaction lister by contract.md

+---
+description: blockchain/nftport/api v0]
+---

 # NFT transaction lister by contract

-[blockchain/nftport/api v0]

 Retrieves a list of transfers matching the specified contract address and token ID using the NFTPort API.
 Also returns the original API response for additional information.